About Red Lake County

 Criminal Records

-Criminal records in Red Lake County encompass felony, misdemeanor, traffic offenses, and the sex offender registry.
-The Red Lake County Sheriff's Office and the Minnesota Bureau of Criminal Apprehension maintain these records.
+Criminal records in Red Lake County cover felony, misdemeanor, traffic offenses, and the sex offender registry.
 Residents can conduct background checks through the Minnesota Bureau of Criminal Apprehension, which provides statewide criminal history information.
-The sex offender registry is publicly accessible, offering details about registered offenders residing in the county.
+The sex offender registry is publicly accessible, offering details about registered offenders residing in Red Lake County.

 Arrest Records